liuxinren456852/lag/lastools-patched/LASzip/README.txt

   a simple example how to use the DLL.

-  To get LASzip just download the LAStools distribution which contains the *slightly* restricted LASlib sources as well as the *completely* unrestricted LASzip sources (see LICENSE.txt) together with the popular LAStools binaries and some small example LAZ files.
+  To get LASzip just download the LAStools distribution which contains the LASlib as well as the LASzip sources together with the binaries of the popular LAStools software and some small example LAZ files.

   http://laszip.org/
   http://lastools.org/